mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question**: Well, how does this compare with...
 Let’s say if you read [Kapleau Roshi](glossary#kapleau-roshi)’s books, and a [Rinzai](glossary#rinzai-zen) approach is to just force yourself continually to break through and find some kind of enlightenment.
 Do you see any merit in that, or are you saying that that isn’t necessary?

 **Katagiri**: Yes, it’s necessary, because that is the regulation of the body, regulation of the breath.
 Through the concentration, this and that, samadhi, you can attain enlightenment.
-According to [Rinzai](glossary#rinzai-zen ), maybe that is the main purpose of zazen; through zazen you have to attain enlightenment, that’s why the teachers push you so hard.
-That means, you are [Buddha](glossary#buddha) but you are not Buddha *now*, so why don’t you attain enlightenment?
+According to Rinzai, maybe that is the main purpose of zazen; through zazen you have to attain enlightenment, that’s why the teachers push you so hard.
+That means, you are Buddha but you are not Buddha *now*, so why don’t you attain enlightenment?
 So, the subject is already seen in the [dualistic](glossary#dualistic) world.
-And also, zazen is seen in the dualistic world.
+And also zazen is seen in the dualistic world.

 Well of course, it is okay.
 But the final stage is not that zazen and subject and object should be seen in the [dualistic](glossary#dualistic) world.
-We have to take care of subject and object according to the total personality; we have to settle ourselves in total personality, from the beginning to end.
+We have to take care of subject and object according to total personality; we have to settle ourselves in total personality, from the beginning to end.

 That means, finally, we have to do zazen with no design on having any reward.
 That means, offering yourself perfectly.

 ##### 54:47

 **Same person**: I was reading an account of [Tibetan Buddhism](glossary#tibetan-buddhism), and the author was talking about [Zen](glossary#zen), and they were talking about the purity of Zen.
 It sounds like you’re talking about Zen in a very pure sense of just entering [nondualism](glossary#nondualism).
 And they were saying that for very rare people, they can go into that very pure practice and get into it, but for say the typical American, who’s completely caught in [dualism](glossary#dualism), they can’t just step into that kind of purity, they have to work on it step by step, and Tibetan Buddhism gives you the various steps to work on, so you can get to that pure point.
 It sounds like that’s what you’re saying, that me as an individual striving for enlightenment is already [dualistic](glossary#dualistic), and so you’re being very pure about it.
 But maybe me as a person caught in the middle of duality, how can I get into that kind of purity?
-Isn’t that awfully, awfully hard?
+Isn’t that awfully hard?

 **Katagiri**: Well, that is not only Americans, but also Japanese, and whoever you are.
-If you attain enlightenment in the [dualism](glossary#dualism), that enlightenment is nothing but [dualistic](glossary#dualistic) enlightenment; that’s all.
+If you attain enlightenment in [dualism](glossary#dualism), that enlightenment is nothing but [dualistic](glossary#dualistic) enlightenment; that’s all.
 Don’t you think so?
-That means dualistic enlightenment is sort of “dregs”.
+That means dualistic enlightenment is sort of “dregs.”
 It’s pretty hard to see those dregs... sort of always a trace, or track.

 **Same person**: You’re saying that it isn’t really the enlightened state of mind?